bywatersolutions/libraryisopen.com/_posts/2020-06-11-the-dospace-team.md

 {% podigee_player page %}

 We are pleased to announce our newest session of The Library is Open Podcast!
-Today’s session features an interview with Michael Sauers, Director of Technology and Allison Sillik, Director of Community Learning at Do Space Library in Omaha, Nebraska.
-Listen as Michael, Allison and Jessie discuss their digital presence in the community and how they are spreading the technology learning experience to their community.
+This session features an interview with Michael Sauers, Director of Technology and Allison Sillik, Director of Community Learning at Do Space, a community technology library in Omaha, Nebraska.
+Listen as Michael, Allison and Jessie discuss their digital presence and how they are spreading the technology learning experience to their community.

 ## About Do Space